kvarak/dnd/docs/_Classes/alchemist.md

 | Alchemist level | Feature |
 |:------------:|:--------|
-| 2nd | Bonus Proficiency, Spellcasting
+| 2nd | Bonus Skills, Spellcasting
 | 7th | Transmuter’s Stone
 | 10th | Shapechanger
-| 17th | Master Transmuter
+| 16th | Master Transmuter

 </div>

 Not satisfied with mere mundane alchemy, the transmuter blends science with arcane knowledge to create something more.
 A transmuter is usually more experimental, but often seen as a failure by both wizards and “pure” alchemists.

-### Bonus proficiency
+### Bonus Skills
-When you select this field of study at 2nd level, you gain proficiency with Arcana.
+When you select this field of study at 2nd level, you gain 2 skill points to spend on Arcana.

 ### Spellcasting
 Also at 2nd level, you gain the ability to cast spells.